 USAA v.
 Southern California Edison Company.
 Shawn represented an insurance company client who suffered millions of dollars in losses arising from the Grass Valley Fire, which started when a tree fell across electrical power lines and caused a junction box to ignite the fire.
 The case was settled in late 2010.

-Other successfully resolved wildland fire cases include:
+Other successfully resolved wildland fire cases that started in the last three decades include:

 - Callabasas – CA (1996)